Easy Kunafa Recipe

 • Cut the katayif into small pieces using a knife and place it in a bowl.
 Mix it with the melted butter using your hands to make sure every piece is coated with butter.

-• Preheat the oven to 350 degrees F and brush the bottom of a 12 inch pan with melted butter.
+• Preheat the oven to 350 degrees F and brush the bottom of a 12 inch pan (or two 9-inch pans) with melted butter.

 • Spread half of the buttered katayif evenly at the bottom of the prepared pan, pressing down firmly with a glass to create a compact base and form walls along the sides of the pan.